 EcoReps— Creating a sustainable Pomona.

 Pomona EcoReps serve the Pomona College community as a student-run sustainability hub.
-They aim to promote sustainable practices on campus by connecting students to funding, the Pomona College administration, and information.
+They aim to promote sustainable practices on campus by connecting students to information, resources, funding, and the Pomona College administration.
 EcoReps believe that everyone has something unique to contribute to the conversation and that environmentalism requires a community-based culture of awareness, care, and engagement.

 The EcoReps promote energy- and water-saving, low-waste living, sustainable eating, and alternative transportation through tangible ways like leading trips to the local Farmers Market, cooking plant-based dinners, composting, hosting the Free Room Flea Markets, facilitating panels on current events, and more.